I know I’m not alone.

 Rule #3: Meetings are not the enemy

 People seem to hate meetings.
 And I know why – they are usually not productive, wandering, and often end in no clear direction or directive.
 However, meetings are critical to our new working era.
 If led well, meetings can facilitate communication and connection and cut through misunderstandings lost in circular emails, separate slack threads, and water cooler gossip.
-So I tend to agree with this article that meetings can help build culture, solve issues, and can create accountability through connection.
+So I agree with this article that meetings can help build culture, solve issues, and create accountability through connection.

 If you want a slightly different perspective, I suggest reading this article by Jason Fried (of Basecamp).
 Psst.
 He hates meetings.